-Crite Professional Qualifications and Experiences Independence Situation (Note) Concurrently Serving as an Independent Director at Other Public Companies Huei -Chu Huang Ms. Huang was the managing director and head of Taiwan ultra high net worth department at UBS.
-Prior to UBS, she was a managing director of investment banking of Merrill Lynch (Asia Pacific) Ltd., Hong Kong, and a managing director, head of Taiwan Investment Banking of China Development Financial Holding Cor., Taiwan.
-Ms. Huang is currently an Independent Director of VisEra Technology Corporation and an Independent Director of Sino Horizon Holdings Limited.
-Ms. Huang is the Audit Committee member of the Company and has accounting or finance expertise.
-And shares held under the name of third parties): 0 share and 0.00% Amount of remuneration for providing commercial, legal, financial, accounting or related services to the Company or any affiliate of the Company in the past 2 years: NTD 0 2
+Criteria Name Professional Qualifications and Experiences Independence Situation (Note) Concurrently Serving as an Independent Director at Other Public Companies Ms. Huang received her MBA degree from University of Missouri.
+As of April 14, 2024, the number and % of the Company's shares held by Ms. Huang was the managing director and head of Taiwan ultra high net worth department at UBS.
+Prior to myself, my spouse, relatives within the second degree of relatives (or UBS, she was a managing director of investment banking of Merrill Lynch (Asia Pacific) Ltd., Hong Kong, shares held under the name of third parties): 0 share and 0.00% Huei-Chu and a managing director, head of Taiwan Investment Banking of China Development Financial Holding Cor., (Laura) Huang Taiwan.
+Ms. Huang is currently an Independent Director of VisEra Technology Corporation, an Independent accounting or related services to the Company or any affiliate of the 3 Director of Sino Horizon Holdings Limited, and an Independent Director of Polytronics Technology Corp Ms. Huang is the Audit Committee member of the Company and has accounting or finance expertise.
+And Other qualifying conditions for independence are as follows: (1)(2) Ms. Huang does not have any conditions defined in Article 30 of the Company Law.
+(3)(4)(5)(6)(7)(8)(9)(10)(11)(12)

-Note: If Directors and Supervisors have been met any of the following criteria during the two years term of office and prior to being elected.:
+Note: If Directors and Supervisors have been met any of the following criteria during the two years term of office and prior to being elected. :